> Frequently-Asked Questions

 Once an academic business unit has been accepted into candidacy, it has up to five years to complete the accreditation process and achieve accreditation for its business programs.
 The process typically takes 2-4 years.
 When the IACBE Board of Commissioners grants accreditation, it is valid for a period of up to 7 years.
 At that time, the academic business unit prepares a new self-study, undergoes a new site visit, and is reviewed for reaffirmation of accreditation by the Board of Commissioners.

 If a business program is accredited by the IACBE, the academic business unit has demonstrated that the program complies with the IACBE’s accreditation principles.
-To learn what programs are accredited, the date of the next site visit, and other details pertaining to an accredited member of the IACBE, please go to the Member Status Information page where you can search our member database by various member criteria.
+To learn what programs are accredited, the date of the next site visit, and other details pertaining to an accredited member of the IACBE, please visit our the Member Status Information page where you can search our member database by various member criteria.

 Where can I find information about the differences between an individual member, educational member, candidate for accreditation, and accredited member?